From the Seine to the Étangs de Ville-d'Avray

 - Bus - Lines 169, 171, 179, 291, 426 and 467.

 - Tram - Line T2, Musée de Sèvres station.
-Take the exit on the Seine side, at the rear of the tram and on the right when coming from Porte de Versailles to Pont de Bezons (if arriving in the opposite direction, cross the tracks carefully at the designated crossing).
+Take the exit on the Seine side, at the rear of the tram and on the right when coming from the direction of Porte de Versailles towards Pont de Bezons (if arriving from the opposite direction, cross the tracks carefully at the designated crossing).
 Then join the route on the towpath (1).

-(S) Cross the bus station towards the Seine (west), veering to the right.
-At the end, cross Avenue du Général Leclerc on the right at the traffic lights.
-Then turn left, cross an access ramp and take the bridge over the Seine.
-Just before the old Pont de Sèvres station (square brick building), go down the stairs on the right.
-At the landing, turn right and go down the stairs, leaving the building on your left.
+(S) Cross the bus station towards the Seine (west), keeping to the right.
+At the end, cross Avenue du Général Leclerc (on the right) at the traffic lights.
+Then turn left, cross an access ramp and take the bridge to cross the Seine.
+Just before the old Pont de Sèvres station (square brick building), go down a flight of steps on the right.
+At the landing, turn right and go down a flight of steps, keeping the building on your left.
 You will arrive at the tram station.

-(2) Take thesecond path on the left (diagonally).
+(2) Then take thesecond path on the left (diagonally).
 At the roundabout, take thethird path on the right.
-At the end, turn left and, after a few dozen metres, turn right at an acute angle towards a modern sculpture with large wings.
+At the end, turn left and, after a few dozen metres, turn sharply right towards a modern sculpture with large wings.
 At the foot of the sculpture, follow a tarmac path to the left and, after a few dozen metres, take a path that climbs to the right.
-At the T-junction (gate opposite), turn right and continue uphill on a wider path.
-At the end (forest barrier), you will reach a wide grassy path.
+At the T-junction (gate opposite), turn right onto a wider path that continues uphill.
+At the end (forest gate), you’ll reach a wide grassy path.

 Yellow markings

-(3) Follow the side road to the right and continue straight ahead to a car park.
+(3) Follow the side path to the right and continue straight on until you reach a car park.
 Then turn left and cross the car park.
-Next, turn left onto a path that climbs after a forest barrier.
-Make a hairpin turn to the right, then one to the left, and continue south (stone wall on the right).
-Walk along the hillside or on a slight incline and ignore any steep tracks on either side.
-Walk along a fence on your left and climb more steeply to reach a tarmac lane.
+Next, turn left onto a path that climbs after a forest gate.
+First turn right then left, and continue south (stone wall on the right-hand side).
+Walk along the hillside or on a slight incline and ignore all the steep tracks on either side.
+Follow a wire fence on your left and climb a steeper section to reach a tarmac path.

 No markings